nexoracontrol-ops/hotpath-rs/README.md

 Explore the full documentation at [hotpath.rs](https://hotpath.rs).
 See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.

-You can use it to produce one-off performance (timing or memory) reports:
+You can use it to produce one-off performance (timing, memory or CPU) reports:

 ![hotpath alloc report](media/hotpath-alloc-report.png)